 The Pillar Two rules further place new compliance obligations on Luxembourg resident entities.
-All Luxembourg entities that are part of an in-scope group would have to register with the Luxembourg tax authorities within 15 months after the end of a relevant year (18 months for the transition year).
+All Luxembourg entities that are part of an in-scope group would have to register with the Luxembourg tax authority within 15 months after the end of a relevant fiscal year (18 months for the transition year).
 Further, a Pillar Two information return would have to be filed; such information return can be filed by a designated group entity in any qualifying jurisdiction (ie, a jurisdiction that has implemented the Pillar Two rules).
-Luxembourg entities would have to notify the Luxembourg tax authorities about such designated reporting entity.
-Finally, to the extent that the IIR and QDMTT apply, an IIR and/or QDMTT tax return would have to be filed.
+Luxembourg entities would have to notify the Luxembourg tax authority about such designated reporting entity.
+Finally, to the extent that the IIR, UTPR and QDMTT apply, Pillar Two tax returns would have to be filed.
 For such purposes, a Luxembourg entity of the group can also be designated as the filing entity.